 The mastery approach at Chantry allows children to work together as a class on their fluency skills at very regular intervals.
 Some children will need further support with this area depending on their individual need and either the class teacher or teaching assistant will provide that support where appropriate.
 Children will then progress to an activity that allows them to consolidate their learning and apply their work in a new way.
 Children who are then confident and able to do so will then move to a problem that will give them the opportunity to work on their reasoning and application skills.

-Mastery is for all of our children and these carefully designed tasks allow pupils to take time to practise key skills before deepening understanding with further challenges from the Inspire practice books or text books.
+Mastery is for all of our children and these carefully designed tasks allow pupils to take time to practise key skills before deepening understanding with further challenges from the Inspire practice books, textbooks or additional materials.

-In addition to class based activities, we also take part in the West Area partnership Times table challenge as well as other maths competitions run by local businesses (Explore Learning for example).
-Last academic year we had finalists from key stage 1 and lower key stage 2 times table challenge.
-The final for 2017 took place on Wednesday 1st March.
-We are very proud of how our children both presented themselves and how they really worked hard on these arithmetic style questions.
+In addition to class based activities, we also take part in the West Area partnership Times table challenge, as well as other maths competitions run by local businesses (Explore Learning for example).
+In previous years we have had finalists from Key Stage 1 and Key Stage 2 in the times table challenge.